gigaj0ule/system42/README.md

 all other STM targets but the correct paths will need to be added to MAKEFILE for them first.

+The bootloader presently only supports
+F1 and F4, since all families have different flash memory controllers more #define logic must be added for other FMCs.

 ### Debugging a project